-We looked for innovators who are motivated to help shape the local transition to a Circular Economy; be it local organisations, entrepreneurs or companies.
-Together with the partners Circular Munich, Materialkreislauf and Circonnact, the key focus of action was in Berlin, Munich, Stuttgart and Vienna.
+The project was realised first time in year 2022, together with the partners Circular Munich, Materialkreislauf and Circonnact, the key focus of action was in Berlin, Munich, Stuttgart and Vienna.
 With our project, we hope to establish the connection between the districts, topics and actors of the Circular Economy.
-These cities have formed an alliance of local representatives who will support the innovators in applying their ideas whilst adapting them to the cities’ needs, among them were: Nochmall, Quartiersmanagement Auguste-Viktoria-Allee, Urban Tech Republic Berlin TXL, Bezirksamt Spandau and Bezirksamt Treptow Köpenick, Stadtmanufaktur, B-Part am Gleisdreieck, WISTA, Stabsstelle Klimaschutz in Stuttgart, Wirtschaftsförderung Region Stuttgart, DoTank Circular City 2020-2030 (Stadt Wien), WieNeu+ (Stadterneuerungsprogramm, MA25), Bezirksamt Josefstadt, Agenda Josefstadt, Zukunftshaus, die Hauswirtschaft, Gemeinde Neuried, Gemeinde Schäftlarn, Gemeinde Straßlach-Dingharting, and Quartiersprojekt Olytopia.
+These cities have formed an alliance of local representatives: Nochmall, Quartiersmanagement Auguste-Viktoria-Allee, Urban Tech Republic Berlin TXL, Bezirksamt Spandau and Bezirksamt Treptow Köpenick, Stadtmanufaktur, B-Part am Gleisdreieck, WISTA, Stabsstelle Klimaschutz in Stuttgart, Wirtschaftsförderung Region Stuttgart, DoTank Circular City 2020-2030 (Stadt Wien), WieNeu+ (Stadterneuerungsprogramm, MA25), Bezirksamt Josefstadt, Agenda Josefstadt, Zukunftshaus, die Hauswirtschaft, Gemeinde Neuried, Gemeinde Schäftlarn, Gemeinde Straßlach-Dingharting, and Quartiersprojekt Olytopia.

-We recruited innovative solutions at any stage of development, from implementation concepts to prototypes, to new businesses, project consortiums, as well as service providers – all with the potential to transition from a linear to a circular economy to create thriving circular cities.
-The participant’s projects needed to address at least one of the four key challenges of the Circular City Challenge:
+We recruited innovative solutions at any stage of development, from implementation concepts to prototypes, to new businesses, project consortiums, as well as service providers.
+The topics were covered across the 4 challenge areas:

 - Resource management – tracking product and material flows, supporting local resource loops between different actors.